RosyStephen/cookie-by-wallet/README.md

     Validation, middleware, authentication, authorization, tokens, and gates are implemented where necessary.
     Proper checking of bad or invalid requests is performed.
     Users can add a minimum of $3 and a maximum of $100 to their wallet in a single operation.
-    Users need to buy at least one cookie to perform the "buy a cookie" operation.
+    Users need to buy at least one cookie through subscribe api to perform the "buy a cookie" operation.

 Output

 The Laravel code is available in this repository.
-You can also find the Postman collection containing API endpoints exported as a .json file.
+You can also find the Postman collection containing API endpoints exported as a wallet -APP.postman_collection.json file.